Our Team

 -

-Jeff From, Program Director, LCI
+Jeff From, Program Director, LoCI

 Jeff From serves as the Program Director of the Horizon Prison Initiative at London Correctional Institution in London, Ohio.
 Since 2008, he has contributed to Horizon’s mission in a variety of roles, bringing his practical experience, academic training, and personal commitment to restorative justice and human transformation.